insidewhy/catfriend/README.markdown

     # time notification remains on screen in milliseconds
     notificationTimeout    10000
-    socketTimeout          60  # server socket timeout in seconds checkInterval          60  # how often to wait between checks in seconds
+    errorTimeout           60000  # as above but for error notifications socketTimeout          60     # server socket timeout in seconds checkInterval          60     # how often to wait between checks in seconds

 ## Dependencies
 * python-notify